terrakube-io/terrakube-helm-chart/README.md

 ## Requirements.

 Please make sure to have a kubernetes setup with some ingress setup completed for example Nginx Ingress, but any other kubernetes ingress should work.
+Gateway API is also supported for example NGINX Gateway Fabric, but any other Gateway API implementation should work as well.

 ### 1. Authentication